-3 1 household was excluded due to still residing in emergency shelter or the VOAOI Veterans Program at the end of the reporting period.
-7 households were excluded because household did not have a homeless program overlap at program entry
+3 2 households were excluded due to still residing in emergency shelter at the end of the reporting period.
+3 households were excluded because households did not have a homeless program overlap at program entry.

 4 Program not evaluated this reporting period due to Covid-19 effects on outcomes.
 Program not receiving HUD CoC funding.